tdwg/bdq/tg2/_review/docs/terms/bdqtest/index.md

 #### Specification

-COMPLIANT if at least one term needed to determine the taxon of the entity exists and is bdq:NotEmpty; otherwise NOT_COMPLIANT
+Count the number of VALIDATION_TAXON_NOTEMPTY in the MultiRecord that have Response.result=COMPLIANT.

 #### Information Elements